 3.1.1.
-Flood Directive
+Floods Directive

-For the implementation of the EU Flood Directive 2007/60/EC49, the government of Bulgaria, specifically through the Ministry of Environment and Water, has been implementing three main steps: (i) conducting preliminary flood risk assessment; (ii) preparing flood hazard and flood risk mapping; and, (iii) based on this information, producing flood management plans.
+For the implementation of the EU Floods Directive 2007/60/EC, the government of Bulgaria, specifically through the MoEW, has been implementing three main steps: (a) conducting preliminary flood risk assessment, (b) preparing flood hazard and flood risk mapping, and (c) based on this information, producing flood management plans.